sohsatoh/huestacean/README.md

 ```

 ### Linux
-1. Make sure you have Qt5 >= 5.10.0 and cmake installed.
-If not, use your package manager to install them, e.g. `yum install cmake` or `pacman -S cmake`.
-You can also install Qt5 from the [offical website](http://download.qt.io/official_releases/qt/) if the correct version is not available in your package manager.
+1. Make sure you have Qt5 and cmake installed.
+If not, use your package manager to install them, e.g. `yum install cmake` or `pacman -S cmake`
 2. Clone the Huestacean project and make sure all submodules are up to date.
 ```
 git clone --recursive git://github.com/BradyBrenot/huestacean.git